At twelve o’clock in the afternoon of 16 September 1920, a horse and cart pulled up outside the JP Morgan Banking House on Wall Street in New York.

-Then, as now, Wall Street was not only New York's financial district but stood at the heart of an increasingly global economy.
-That such a thing could happen here of all places was unthinkable and people, still clearly stunned thought it could only be the result of a tragic accident.
+Then, as now, Wall Street was not only New York’s financial district but stood at the heart of a global economy.
+That such a thing could happen here of all places was unthinkable and people, still clearly stunned, thought it could only be the result of a tragic accident.

 The Board of the Stock Exchange resolved to continue business as usual the following day once the clean-up had been completed.
 But further investigations were soon to prove that it had been no accident.

-But the clean up ordered earlier hampered any effective forensic analysis of the crime scene.
+The clean up ordered earlier however, hampered any effective forensic analysis of the crime scene.

-America at the time was not only undergoing a renewed surge in immigration from Europe as a result of the First World War but was in the midst of a "Red Scare" following the Bolshevik Revolution in Russia and the ensuing spread of Communist and Anarchist ideology - both were Godless, both were the purveyors of violence and disorder, and both were an alien presence in the body politic of the United States.
+America at the time was not only undergoing a renewed surge in immigration from Europe as a result of the First World War but was in the midst of a “Red Scare” following the Bolshevik Revolution in Russia and the ensuing spread of Communist ideology.

-An dedicated revolutionary and a persuasive orator Gallieni believed that only violent action could overthrow the capitalist system, a view he expressed in his Cronaca Sovversiva, or Subversive Chronicle, which had over 5,000 subscribers but it rarely reached an audience beyond those in the radical Italian-American community.
+He was an active revolutionary and a powerful and persuasive orator who believed that only violent action could overthrow the capitalist system, a view he expressed in his Cronaca Sovversiva, or Subversive Chronicle, which had over 5,000 subscribers but it rarely reached an audience beyond those in the radical Italian-American community.

-But his was never a mere intellectual call to arms but a practical one and he had written a bomb-making journal and
+His was not just an intellectual call to arms however, but a practical one and he had written a bomb-making journal.

 The Wall Street Bombing was also believed to be linked to the arrest of two Italian immigrants, Nicola Sacco and Bartolemeo Vanzetti, who had been charged with a robbery in Braintree, Massachusetts that had resulted in the murder of two people.